Act of 18 June 1965 no. 4

 In this Act, traffic or travel also includes being on a road or in an area where there is general access to and it is customary to drive a motor vehicle.

-The King may decide that the Act shall apply in whole or in part to an area other than that mentioned in the paragraph here, or that it shall not apply in whole or in part to such an area.
+The King may decide that the Act shall apply in whole or in part to an area other than that mentioned in this Section, or that it shall not apply in whole or in part to such an area.

 For Svalbard and Jan Mayen, the Act applies with the changes that the King may determine due to the local conditions.